brohrer/academic_advisory/use_cases.md

 ## Medicine
 * **Detecting medical conditions in radiographs**: given a set of X-rays, determine whether each is indicative of the condition of interest.
-* **Detecting diabetic retinopathy**: given a set of retinal images, categorize each with the severity of retinopathy.
-  * Relevant data set: Kaggle hosts a [collection of retinal images](https://www.kaggle.com/c/diabetic-retinopathy-detection/data), each labeled with its retinopathy scale score.
 * **Predicting liklihood of medical condition**: given values for a set of patient risk factors, predict the likelihood that a given medical condition will manifest.

-* **Prediction of diabetes**: given features BMI, insulin level, age etc. predict if a person has diabetes or not.
-[Dataset link](https://www.kaggle.com/uciml/pima-indians-diabetes-database)
+### Relevant data sets
+* **[Diabetic retinopathy images](https://www.kaggle.com/c/diabetic-retinopathy-detection/data)**: a collection of retinal images, each labeled with its retinopathy scale score.
+* **[Pima diabetes database](https://www.kaggle.com/uciml/pima-indians-diabetes-database)**: includes BMI, insulin level, age, number of pregnancies, and diabetes diagnosis from female patients of Pima Indian heritage.
+Hosted on Kaggle.

 ## Politics
 * **Voter turnout**: given an individual's voting history, predict whether they will vote in the next election.